 The project management institute requires that you have 4,500 hours of leading and directing projects if you have a bachelor’s degree or 7,500 hours of leading and directing projects as a secondary degree holder.

 The experience involves tasks you have done at work and outside work such as initiating, planning, executing, monitoring and controlling a project within a process group.
 It can also involve experience through participation such as volunteer experience, work experience, and side projects.
-All you need is to always keep accurate records of your experiences.
+Make sure to always keep accurate records of your experiences.

 You will get 35 PDUs on completion of 35 hours of training.
 These can be used toward your continuing education and recertification requirements with the Project Management Institute (PMI)®.